CyborgCabbage/OopsAllArmor/README.md

 # OopsAllArmor
 A fabric mod for 1.17.1 that adds a selection of new armor sets.
+I've tried make each armor set do something unique such that they all fill some niche not filled by the others.
+It should work in multiplayer, but I haven't actually tested it so use at your own peril.

-These include:
+Armor sets in the mod:
 * TNT Armor
 * Glowstone Armor
 * Bow Armor